Months of entry

 - MRes students take part in the Scottish Training in Anthropological Research (STAR) Programme, which brings postgraduate anthropology students across Scotland together on retreat as part of the Department's commitment to excellence and innovation in research training.

 The programme takes perception as its starting point and draws on themes extending across the subject boundaries between art and anthropology.
-These theme include:
+These themes include:

 - the senses and perception in anthropology